July 21st 2018

 A very enjoyable and very interesting workshop again with some very nice people, people with different backgrounds, with their own strengths and weaknesses, all different and yet with one thing in common: their humanity, offered to the eye of the movie camera.
 All learning from one another.
 So touching.

 And thank you all for your virtual presence.

 For your information I have changed a few things on this website.
 Among other things, I have added:

 - Isarielle Voice Over with 4 new demos ( the first 4 ones on that page)

-- Isarielle Photography where you will see some pictures I took in Paris a few days ago.
+- Isarielle Photography where you will see some pictures I took in Paris in June.

-3. I have also uploaded two new videos: my covers of "Tristeza" and "God bless the Child" (here on the homepage).
+2. I have uploaded three new videos: my covers of "Crazy He calls Me", "Tristeza" and "God bless the Child" (here on the homepage).

 22nd April 2018

 Journée Mondiale de la Terre, aujourd'hui et tous les jours!

 At last some very very nice weather in Paris.
 Great blue sky, lots of sunshine, nice and warm temperatures.
 So enjoyable.